JimJin2050/behave_tests/README.md

    Choose to run this job on "agent environment" or "Docker container" Create tasks or configure default tasks
    Define your task, for example, you need to define the command line if your task type is "command"

+   To schedule your plan execution with trigger in plan configuration, "periodically" trigger is recommended.

 (8) Run test plan

 (9) The view of result and logs